The Cantor Riemannium: The Cantor Riemannium.

 \begin{proposition} The quotient space $X_{H_1}=\tilde X/\mathord\sim$ corresponding to the subgroup $H_1$ is homeomorphic to $\CC-P\approx \cS^*_{\nu}$. \end{proposition}

-Let $H_2 \subset \pi_1(X)$ be the subgroup of loops in $\CC-P$ which have an essential finite non-empty intersection with $G_1$ (we add the null loop also to have a subgroup).
-This subgroup is not closed.
+Now, let $H_2 \subset \pi_1(X)$ be the subgroup of loops in $\CC-P$ which have an essential finite non-empty intersection with $G_1$ (we add the null loop also to have a subgroup).
+We check that we have a subgroup, and that this subgroup is not closed.

 \begin{proposition} The quotient space $X_{H_2}=\tilde X/\mathord\sim$ corresponding to the subgroup $H_2$ is the restricted Cantor Riemannium $\tilde C^r_{\nu}$. \end{proposition}